The Friendly Cricket Collective

 Get your game on

 Looking to set up a fun, social cricket match for a group of colleagues, neighbours or a social group?We organise friendly games for groups of all levels.
 From primary school parents to work colleagues or neighbourly groups.... we handle everything: venue, equipment, inclusive rules, and even an opposing team.
 Once you've gathered a willing group of people just bring your enthusiasm, and we'll handle the rest!
-Email us to discuss what you're after.[email protected]
+Email us to discuss what you're after.We can do small-sided indoor friendlies in winter and then back outdoors from April to September[email protected]

 Primary Parent Cricket